NetworkedPlanet/website/_posts/2017-03-06-datadock-and-csvw.md

 ![CSV columns list]({{page.imgdir}}csvw/columns.png){: .img-medium .img-responsive .center-block .bordered-image}

-The W3C's [CSV on the Web Working Group](https://www.w3.org/2013/csvw/wiki/Main_Page) publish specifications relating to describing tabular data.
+The W3C's [CSV on the Web Working Group](https://www.w3.org/2013/csvw/wiki/Main_Page) developed specifications relating to describing tabular data.
 This makes it the obvious choice for us to adopt this standard when we pull the CSV into the DataDock processing pipeline.
+There is now a [W3C CSV on the Web Community Group that is open to all](https://www.w3.org/community/csvw/), where there is a focus on discussion and support for implementors, publishers and spec developers to share experience with CSVW and related ideas.

-A shortened example of one of the [metadata JSON files](https://github.com/jennet/odcamp-demo/blob/gh-pages/csv/Bristol_Monuments.csv/Bristol_Monuments.csv-metadata.json) produced during the import of a CSV into DataDock is shown below:
+Using the CSVW specification, DataDock takes the information entered by the user (e.g. title / description / selected license) and combines it with the list of columns to produce a metadata JSON file.
+An example of one of the [metadata JSON files](https://github.com/jennet/odcamp-demo/blob/gh-pages/csv/Bristol_Monuments.csv/Bristol_Monuments.csv-metadata.json) produced during the import of a CSV into DataDock is shown below (the example below only shows the first four of the columns for brevity):

 <script src="https://gist.github.com/jennet/1b681faa594f86a2a417302c96600575.js"></script>

-As you can see, dataset information such as the title, description, license and keywords are included in the metadata.json file, as well as a list of objects that describe each of the columns (the example above only shows the first four of the columns for brevity).

 In its current release, DataDock auto-creates the column definitions, creating the machine-friendly <code>name</code>, and <code>property_url</code> from each column's header value, which is set as the initial value in <code>titles</code>.
 DataDock currently asks for user input only when it comes to the column's <code>datatype</code>, although it does make a simple guess at the datatype based on the values of the first non-header row of the selected CSV.
 Future upgrades to the DataDock platform will make use of the more extended definitions of the CSVW standard.